cakephp/docs/en/views/json-and-xml-views.rst

 view variable has a single top-level element.
 Without a single top-level element the Xml will fail to generate.

-Using a Data View with View Files
+Using a Data View with Template Files
 =================================

-You should use view files if you need to do some manipulation of your view content before creating the final output.
+You should use template files if you need to do some manipulation of your view content before creating the final output.
 For example if we had posts, that had a field containing generated HTML, we would probably want to omit that from a JSON response.
 This is a situation where a view file would be useful::